-It is important to note that no institution would favor SAT over the ACT, or vice versa.
+It is important to note that no institution would favor SAT over ACT, or vice versa.

 These exams are meant to evaluate the student’s general knowledge in several areas.
 The goal for both the exams is the same: to determine college readiness.

-Firstly, this article breaks down the differences between the SAT vs the ACT.
-Further, it puts in light the factors to consider while choosing an exam.
+First, this article breaks down the differences between the SAT and the ACT.
+Further, it puts light on the factors to consider while choosing an exam.

 SAT vs ACT: Key Differences